 In my essay on "The Ark," I noted that a lot of the best Who stories are allegories.
 I won't lay claim to "Delta and the Bannermen" being allegorical, but as to its having a "message": oh, yes -- and I've always been surprised that it doesn't register more with the Who community.
 Because the Whovians -- who are constantly called upon to defend their utter devotion to a show about folks traveling through time and space in a blue box -- understand, better than pretty much any other fanbase, that you don't choose what you love; it chooses you.
 You shouldn't have to make excuses for your passions.
 Things are what they are.
 Things happen as they happen.
 Billy thinks he's found the perfect girlfriend, except it turns out she's an alien queen on the run.
 And that's fine.
 It doesn't change anything.
 Ultimately, we're defined by two things: who we are, and who we love.
 And "Delta and the Bannermen" says, you don't have to apologize for either.

-Up next: "Death to the Daleks".
+Next up: the Third Doctor's "Death to the Daleks".